Einsatzgruppen Death Squads

 A Survivors Report:

 A victim and survivor of a Ukrainian massacre testified that "As soon as the small children got down from the trucks, the police took them from their parents and broke their spinal column against their knees.
-Small babies where thrown in the air and shot at or caught on bayonets and then flung into the trenches."
+Small babies were thrown in the air and shot at or caught on bayonets and then flung into the trenches."
 (David Cesarani.
 Final Solution.
 The Fate of the Jews 1933-49. p424-425).

-Major General Walter Bruns’s Description of the Execution of Jews outside Riga on 01 December 1941, Surreptitiously Taped Conversation ( 25 April 1945)
+Major General Walter Bruns’s Description of the Execution of Jews outside Riga on 01 December 1941, Surreptitiously Taped Conversation (25 April 1945)

 " I'll tell you something: some of the details may have been correct, but it was remarkable that the firing squad detailed that morning - six men with tommy-guns were posted at each pit; the pits were 24 m in length and 3 m in breadth - they had to lie down like sardines in a tin, with their heads in the centre.
 Above them were six men with tommy-guns who gave them the coup de grace.
-When I arrived those pits were so full that the living had to lie down on top of the dead; then they were shot and, in order to save room, they had to lie down neatly in layers.
+When I arrived, those pits were so full that the living had to lie down on top of the dead; then they were shot and, in order to save room, they had to lie down neatly in layers.
 Before this, however, they were stripped of everything at one of the stations - here at the edge of the wood were the three pits they used that Sunday and here they stood in a queue 1½ km long which approached step by step - a queuing up for death.
-As they drew nearer they saw what was going on.
-About here they had to hand over their jewelry and suitcases.
+As they drew nearer, they saw what was going on.
+About here they had to hand over their jewellery and suitcases.
 All good stuff was put into the suitcases and the remainder thrown on a heap.
 This was to serve as clothing for our suffering population - and then, a little further on they had to undress and, 500 m in front of the wood, strip completely; they were only permitted to keep on a chemise or knickers.
 They were all women and small two-year-old children.
 Then all those cynical remarks.
 If only I had seen those tommy-gunners, who were relieved every hour because of over-exertion, carry out their task with distaste, but no, nasty remarks like: "Here comes a Jewish beauty."
-I can still see it all in my memory: a pretty woman in a flame-colored chemise.
+I can still see it all in my memory: a pretty woman in a flame-coloured chemise.
 Talk about keeping the race pure: at RIGA they first slept with them and then shot them to prevent them from talking.
 Then I sent two officers out there, one of whom is still alive, because I wanted eye-witnesses.
 I didn't tell them what was going on, but said: "Go out to the forest of SKIOTAWA(?), see what's up there and send me a report."
 I added a memorandum to their report and took it to JAKOBS myself.
-He said: "I have already two complaints sent me by Engineer 'Bataillone' from the UKRAINE."
+He said: "I have already two complaints sent me by Engineer 'Battalione' from the UKRAINE."
 There they shot them on the brink of large crevices and let them fall down into them; they nearly had an epidemic of plague, at any rate a pestilential smell.
 They thought they could break off the edges with picks, thus burying them.
-That loss there was so hard that two Engineer 'Bataillone' were required to dynamite the edges; those 'Bataillone' complained.
+That loss there was so hard that two Engineer 'Bataillone' (sic) were required to dynamite the edges; those 'Bataillone' complained.
 JAKOBS had received that complaint.
 He said: "We didn't quite know how to tell the FÜHRER.
 We'd better do it through CANARIS."
-CANARIS had the unsavory task of waiting for the favorable moment to give the FÜHRER certain gentle hints.
+CANARIS had the unsavoury task of waiting for the favourable moment to give the FÜHRER certain gentle hints.
 A fortnight later I visited the 'Oberbürgermeister' or whatever he was called then, concerning some other business.
 ALTENMEYER(?) triumphantly showed me: "Here is an order, just issued, prohibiting mass-shootings on that scale from taking place in future.
 They are to be carried out more discreetly."
 From warnings given me recently I knew that I was receiving still more attention from spies."

-Did you know
+Did you know:

-That the youngest member of an Einsatzgruppen was a five year old Latvian boy, and what's even more remarkable is that this yong boy was Jewish who had fled into a nearby wood when the killing squads entered his village and rounded up the Jews to be slaughtered and dumped in a hole in the ground.
-The child's parents had went into that hole.
+That the youngest member of an Einsatzgruppen was a five-year-old Latvian boy, and what's even more remarkable is that this young boy was Jewish who had fled into a nearby wood when the killing squads entered his village and rounded up the Jews to be slaughtered and dumped in a hole in the ground.
+The child's parents had gone into that hole.
 His story of survival is astonishing and brutal.
-After his escape he sought out help from an old women living in a shack near the wood, after being fed, her son arrived home, but instead of helping the child he bundled him up and handed him over to a Latvian SS-auxiliary squad for financial gain [the Nazis paid a bounty for every Jew handed in].
+After his escape he sought out help from an old woman living in a shack near the wood, after being fed, her son arrived home, but instead of helping the child he bundled him up and handed him over to a Latvian SS-auxiliary squad for financial gain [the Nazis paid a bounty for every Jew handed in].
 After being placed against a wall to be shot alongside other Jews, this remarkable young boy left the line and walked over to the sergeant in charge of the shooting party and begged for something to eat.
 The sergeant, surprisingly, took the child into a nearby hut where he gave him a little bread, and got him to drop his trousers.
 After a quick inspection, the sergeant seemed unsure of what to do next.
 Suddenly he warned the child to ensure that no-one else ever saw what he just saw, and to enforce the message, he held the child up to the window so that he could see the danger of letting people know [those Jews he had stood with at the wall were now all dead on the ground].
 The Sergeant had, for whatever reason, decided to save this child.
 And this young boy would soon be adopted as the unit's 'Mascot' and was fitted out in a Latvian SS uniform and accompanied them on their mission to rid Latvia of Jews.
 Later, he would appear in a Nazi propaganda film and his image and story printed within Nazi newspapers.
 The Sergeant kept the child's Jewish identity secret which saved his life.
 (Note: Questions arose concerning Kurzem's Jewish background though it was always accepted that he was used as a Mascot of the Latvian SS murder squad.
 However, DNA has shown that did indeed have a Jewish ancestry. see: https://www.forensicmag.com/570262-Genetic-Genealogy-Confirms-Story-of-Alex-Kurzem-the-Nazi-s-Little-Jewish-Mascot/).

 This remarkable story can be found in Mark Kurzem's fantastic book 'The Mascot, The extraordinary story of a young Jewish boy and an SS extermination squad' (2007).